0x2b3bfa0/lesspass-hardware/README.md

     cd LessPass; python3 -m http.server

+## Opening the application:
-Navigate to https://0x2b3bfa0.github.io/lesspass-hardware (or http://localhost:8000/index.html if you're running the local server) and connect the development board into a USB port.
+Navigate to https://0x2b3bfa0.github.io/lesspass-hardware (or http://localhost:8000/index.html if you're running a local server) and connect the development board into a USB port.

 # Design